Published at: 2025-10-30

 3.2.8 ERP Integration

-ShareCRM supports integration with mainstream ERP systems for seamless handoff: Orders and Products ultimately map to ERP Materials (BOM) and Orders.
+ShareCRM supports integration with mainstream ERP systems to achieve seamless handoff: Orders and Products ultimately map to ERP Materials (BOM) and Orders.

 picture coming soon:

-Note: Contracts, Orders, and Quotations are unified and already support CPQ.
+Note: Currently, Sales Contracts align with Sales Orders and Quotations and already support CPQ.